apollographql/apollo-studio-community/DevGraphs.md

 We have wanted to make Apollo Studio helpful to folks during local development for a long time.
 Up until now, Apollo Studio has largely been tailored to work with graphs already running in production.

-Dev Graphs are **a new type of graph** that users can create in Studio.
+Dev graphs are **a new type of graph** that users can create in Studio.
 They have special properties that have been optimized for development-time concerns.

 ### Dev Graph Properties